withastro/astro/.changeset/dull-worms-own.md

 ---
-'astro': minor
+'astro': patch
 ---

-use shorthash for data url image output filename to prevent ENAMETOOLONG
+use shorthash for data url image output filename to prevent ENAMETOOLONG when optimizing images